Economic and Political Overview

 Main Sectors of Industry

 Natural resources are abundant in Colombia.
 The country has largest coal reserves in Latin America, and has the second largest hydroelectric potential in the continent, after Brazil.
 Colombia also has significant amounts of nickel, gold, silver, platinum, and emeralds, as well as large petroleum and natural gas reserves.
 Due to the climate and the topography of the country, agriculture is extensive and very diversified.
 Colombia's main crops are coffee, bananas, cut flowers, sugarcane, livestock, rice and corn.
-However, the share of agriculture in GDP has been falling consistently for over 50 years, as both industry and services have expanded, and it currently represents 7.4% of the GDP.
-Still, agriculture remains an important source of employment in the country, as it employs 15.8% of the workforce.
-Despite the negative impacts of the pandemic, Colombian agriculture has been experiencing a steady recovery over the past couple of years.
+However, the share of agriculture in GDP has been falling consistently for over 50 years, as both industry and services have expanded, and it currently represents 8.3% of the GDP.
+Still, agriculture remains an important source of employment in the country, as it employs 15.9% of the workforce.
+As reported by the National Administrative Department of Statistics (DANE), between January and September 2023, notable growth was observed in the value added of fishing and aquaculture, with an increase of 9.9%, and in agricultural crops excluding coffee, which saw a 0.9% rise.
+Conversely, coffee experienced a decline of -2.6%, and livestock decreased by -0.9%.

 Colombia is the most industrially diverse country of the Andean Community, with four major industrial centres: Bogota, Medellin, Cali, and Barranquilla.
 Most industries in the country are driven by agriculture and commodities, with the main industries being textile, chemical products, metallurgy, cement, cardboard containers, plastic resins and beverages.
-The sector represents 25% of the GDP and employs 20.1% of the workforce.
-Although the industrial sector was negatively impacted by the pandemic, especially due to weak global demand of coal and oil, industrial activity in Colombia registered a significant recovery in 2022.
+The sector represents 26.7% of the GDP and employs 20.1% of the workforce.

-The services sector’s importance has increased in recent years.
-It is becoming the backbone of the Colombian economy as it represents 58% of the GDP and employs 64.1% of the workforce.
-Tourism is one of the most important components of the service sector and has been particularly dynamic over the past few years, especially in Bogota, Medellin, Cartagena, Cali, and Barranquilla.
+The services sector’s importance has increased in recent years, becoming the backbone of the Colombian economy as it represents 54.8% of the GDP and employs 63.9% of the workforce.
+Tourism is one of the most important components of the service sector and has been particularly buoyant over the past few years, especially in Bogota, Medellin, Cartagena, Cali, and Barranquilla.
+Colombia saw a record number of tourists visiting the country in 2023, with around 5.8 million non-residents reported, 30% than the pre-COVID level (Ministry of Commerce, Industry and Tourism ).
 The BPO sub-sector is one of the most dynamic with an average annual growth of 19% during the last 7 years.
-The services sector was hit the hardest during the early stages of the pandemic, especially tourism, hotels, restaurants, transport, and entertainment.
-However, the sector showed a significant recovery in 2022, with growth reaching pre-pandemic levels.

 Breakdown of Economic Activity By Sector Agriculture Industry Services